-From down below the noise of living rose
+From down below the noise of living arose

 An arboreal prophet, me, sitting in that tree,

-Trying hard to see beyond the boundaries of my street;
+Trying to see beyond the boundaries of my street;

 Beyond the abstract reasonings newly gifted,

-To one whose thoughts till now were more concrete.
+To one whose thoughts till now were concrete.

 It is well I could not choose to stay

-The life I would have lost, the love,
+The life I'd have lost, the love that came later,

-The joy, the pain and grief I after knew.
+The joy, pain and grief I would know.